 I am inspired by the natural world, hypnotized by the vastness of the sea, lulled into calm by the woods.
 My work derives from this world and ultimately returns, as nature and time have their way with things.

 Sustainability is my guiding practice.
 My materials–cotton, silk, plant leaves, and dyes–are all natural, with many of local origin.
 The unique pieces of art-to-wear and wall art I create contemplate the aspect of our nature to see an image in a random pattern…to impose order on a natural process.

-Bundle dying USA cotton or vintage silk with local leaves and plant dyes are my primary means of creating surface design on textiles.
+Bundle dying organic cotton or vintage silk with local leaves and plant dyes are my primary means of creating surface design on textiles.
 Before bundling, I arrange natural dyes, leaves, and found items on lengths of cloth in carefully composed patterns and colors.
 The overall composition is not revealed until after bundles are heated, thus stimulating the magical process of botanical alchemy.
 Opening each bundle is a gift to me from nature, which I then respectfully transform into a work of art.

-Materials used in my work include:
+Materials used in my work:

 - Red – Madder (Stony Creek Colors, TN)

 - Yellow – Weld, Marigold, Tumeric (my garden)

 - Orange – Osage Orange (Stony Creek Colors, TN)